Categories

 Peace and harmony had left our family, and two years later, as we left South Africa, Anne, also left me.

-My children that I loved so much followed their mother.
+My children, that I loved so much, followed their mother.

 I begged them to stay with me in Greece.
 I explained that if they were to stay, they would save our family, and their mother would soon come back to us.

-But they refused to do so, in spite of my pleas.
+But they refused to do so, in spite of my pleas!

 I never forgot nor forgave their decision.

-I cut all ties with them all and did all I could to forget them, so as to remain sane…
+I cut ties with them all and did all I could to forget them.

-Alone and utterly miserable
+Alone once again and utterly miserable

 The following years were pure hell for me.